 For years I’ve been conducting church Mystery Visits.
 Some call it a secret shopper but ultimately I’m walking into churches across the country with church culture knowledge coupled with the community’s demographic research.
 This formula produces definitive steps to helping churches become relevant while removing barriers to those entering for the first time.

-When someone enters a performing arts center, a church, or auditorium, the lobby is the second place that establishes the experience (parking lot is first).
+When someone enters a performing arts center, a church building, or an auditorium, the lobby is the second place that establishes the experience (the parking lot is first).
 That’s why a church lobby is so important!

 In new places, the lobby makes you feel good or arouses concerns.

-Here are 3 ways that lobbies (foyers) become barriers to the community:
+Here are 3 ways that lobbies (foyers) in a church building become barriers to the community:

-- Decor.
-The website houzz.com (an online community that discusses home architecture and interior design) asked their members how often someone should update their home decor.
+- Church Wall Decor.
+The website houzz.com (an online community that discusses home architecture, interior design, and church lobby ideas) asked its members how often someone should update their home decor.
 Most said every 5 years.
 Public areas are even more important.
 Our rule of thumb?
 Decide who you want to come through your doors, visit their public hangout areas in their community, and compare your decor and surfaces.
 You want the community to feel you’re up-to-date.
 This makes people comfortable in a new location.
-Want to extend a decor’s lifespan?
+Want to extend a church lobby decor’s lifespan?
 Create neutral surfaces that can be enhanced with trendy add-ons that can be economically changed.
 Remember that we usually don’t realize our surroundings are dated, so ask others who can be honest with you.

 - Congestion.
 Your lobby has to corral people while allowing movement toward the main worship areas and other ministry areas.
 You also want people to feel free to stop and talk and meet new people if possible.
 When a lobby space is reduced in an area because of architecture or content, we call that a pinch.
 Pinches cause congestion in the area and can make your lobby feel unfriendly.
 Few people like congestion, so ensure that your lobby space is as large as possible by eliminating anything that isn’t necessary.
 It’s a balancing act to have your space well-designed with chairs and important informational kiosks, yet have non-pinched spaces to create a friendly gathering place.